Dteyn/ZFBTool/README.md

 ## How to Use

 1. Download [`ZFBTool-v1.1-python.zip`](https://github.com/Dteyn/ZFBTool/releases/download/v1.1/ZFBTool-v1.1-py.zip) and extract anywhere.
-2. Ensure you have Python and the necessary packages installed.
+2. Ensure you have Python and the 'Pillow' package installed (see above).
 3. Run the `ZFBTool.pyw` file, and you will see the GUI.
 4. In the GUI, you can either create a .zfb file from a single ROM or choose to compress an entire folder of ROMs.
     - For a single ROM, input your PNG file and the name of your ROM file.
 Then click "Create ZFB File".